cloudydeno/kubernetes-apis/lib/README.md

 > import the particular Kubernetes API groups that you want to work with.
 > This arrangement keeps program size smaller.

-Here's a basic request, listing all Pods in the `default` namespace.
+This basic example lists all Pods in the `default` namespace.
 It uses the `autoDetectClient()` entrypoint which returns the first usable client.

 ```ts